SunLabsAST/AURA/WebMusicExplaura/doc/readme.txt

 - GWT-Ext, http://gwt-ext.com (GNU Lesser General Public Licence (LGPL), v 3.0)
 - gwt-fx, http://code.google.com/p/gwt-fx (Apache License 2.0)
 - gwt-tk, http://code.google.com/p/gwt-tk (Apache License 2.0)

+Why use specific types
+****************
+"In terms of optimizations for the GWT compiler, it is good to be as specific as possible when specifying the types of your fields in the data object.
+For example it is common practice to specify java.util.List as a type instead of either ArrayList or Vector.
+The benefit of using a generalized type is that it allows you to change the underlying implementation without changing the type declaration.
+The problem is that when you generalize the type it is harder for the GWT compiler to optimize the code, and you often end up with larger JavaScript files.
+So the rule of thumb it to try to be as specific as possible in your typing."

+This was not done in the beginning so there is still a lot of conversion left to do to